theodesp/go-calendly/README.md

 ## License ##

-This library is distributed under the BSD-style license found in the [LICENSE](./LICENSE) file.
+This library is distributed under the Apache license found in the [LICENSE](./LICENSE) file.